-On how graphic design can serve to social issues.
+On how graphic design can serve a social cause.

 Metahaven is a research and design studio founded by Vinca Kruk and Daniel van der Velden based in Amsterdam.
 Their work is usually dedicated to reflexions on politics and social problems in the form of graphical and media design.
-They are also among the teaching staff at The New Normal educational programme.
+They are also among the teaching staff at The New Normal educational program.
 It is focused on the new contemporary condition, which has emerged with the rapid development of technology like machine intelligence, VR and AR, and aimed to define new paths for urban design and development.
-Strelka Magazine offers to get acquainted with an extract from Metahaven’ essay published by Strelka Press.
+Strelka Magazine offers you an extract from Metahaven’s essay Can Jokes Bring Down Governments? published by Strelka Press.

 The first internet memes, unsurprisingly, had never even heard of “graphic design.”
 Memes live by echo and imitation.
 They refute the dogma that everyone is creative.
 A hidden truth can become obvious overnight if it is amplified by the internet, just like the Marshall amplifier once made rock music revolutionary by making it very loud.